-The C-SSRS for Everyone
+The Columbia Protocol for Everyone

-The Community Card version of the C-SSRS is the one best suited for use by family members, friends, and others who have a relationship with a person who may be at risk.
+The Community Card version of the Columbia Protocol is the one best suited for use by family members, friends, and others who have a relationship with a person who may be at risk.
 It involves asking just three to six questions, but the answers provide enough information to determine whether someone needs help and if immediate action is needed.
 The questions’ plain language also may make it easier for you to talk to someone who may be suicidal.
 Start the conversation now.